seancorfield/honeysql/doc/clause-reference.md

                     :from [:table]})
 ["SELECT id, cost * ?
 AS total, event AS status FROM table" 2]
 ```

+Here, `:select` has a three expressions as its argument.
+The first is
+a simple column name.
+The second is an expression and its alias.
+The
+third is a simple column name and its alias.

 `:select-distinct` works the same way but produces `SELECT DISTINCT`.